johannschopplich/johannschopplich/README.md

 ### Projects

-My current focus is development experience for Kirby and Nuxt, and how it can help to achieve increased productivity.
+My current focus is development experience for Nuxt and Vue, and how it can help to achieve increased productivity.

+#### Multi-Framework

+- [unlazy](https://github.com/johannschopplich/unlazy): 🪧 Universal lazy loading library for placeholder images leveraging native browser APIs

 #### Nuxt.js & Vue.js